Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 If you have a Screensaver activated, turn it off and see what happens.
-In fact, try changing all of your Personalization options, such as your Lock Screen, Color Profiles, and so on, and see if that solves the problem.
+Then, try changing all your Personalization options, such as your Lock Screen, Color Profiles, and so on, and see if that solves the problem.

-- Once the Command Prompt window opened, type or paste in the following command and hit Enter:
+- Type or paste in the following command and hit Enter:

 msdt.exe /id PerformanceDiagnostic

-This troubleshooter assists the user in making adjustments to the operating system’s settings in order to improve its speed and performance.
+This troubleshooter assists the user in making adjustments to the operating system’s settings to improve its speed and performance.

-- Press the Windows key + S on your keyboard and type View advanced system settings, then click on the most relevant result.
+- Press the Windows + S on your keyboard, type View advanced system settings and then click on the most relevant result.

-- Once the System properties window opened, click on Settings next to the Performance section.
+- Click on Settings next to the Performance section.

-- Next, tick the Adjust for best performance radio button, then click Apply and OK in the bottom side.
+- Tick the Adjust for best performance button, then click Apply and OK on the bottom.

-The Adjust for best performance option will make a set of changes to your OS in order for it to run smoother.
-If you don’t like them, you can go back by choosing the Adjust for best appearance.
+The Adjust for best performance option will make a set of changes to your OS for it to run smoother.
+If you don’t like them, you can go back by choosing Adjust for best appearance.

 4. Check your computer for malware

-If dwm.exe is consuming an excessive amount of CPU power or memory, it is possible that a computer virus is responsible.
+If dwm.exe is consuming excessive CPU power or memory, a computer virus may be responsible.

-The difficulties with dwm.exe have been reported to be resolved by users after checking their computers and eliminating all suspicious files, thus it is recommended that you attempt this.
-One of our recommended AV being ESET which has a high detection rate and has a relatively low RAM consumption.
+The difficulties with dwm.exe have been reported to be resolved by users after checking their computers and eliminating all suspicious files.
+Thus it is recommended that you attempt this.
+One of our recommended antiviruses is ESET Internet Security which has a high detection rate and relatively low RAM consumption.

-Users, on the other hand, have complained that both Avast and AVG have caused problems with this operation, so you may wish to uninstall those programs from your computer.
+On the other hand, users have complained that both Avast and AVG have caused problems with this operation, so you may wish to uninstall those programs from your computer.

 It is necessary to point out that practically any antivirus application might cause issues with dwm.exe and should be avoided.

-As a result, either temporarily delete any third-party antivirus products from your computer or disable the software completely.
+As a result, temporarily delete any third-party antivirus products from your computer or disable the software altogether.

-For Norton customers, we’ve put together a comprehensive guide on how to totally uninstall it from your computer.
-There’s a similar guide available for those who use McAffe.
+For Norton customers, we’ve put together a comprehensive guide on uninstalling it from your computer.
+There’s a similar guide available for those who use McAfee.

 5. Restart explorer.exe

-- Press the Windows key + S on your keyboard and type Task Manager, then click on the most relevant result.
+- Press the Windows + S, type Task Manager, and then click on the most relevant result.

-- After the Task Manager window opens, go to the Details tab and locate the explorer.exe task.
-Once you found it, right-click on it and choose End Task.
+- Go to the Details tab and locate the explorer.exe task.
+Once you have found it, right-click on it and choose End Task.

-- Now go to File and choose Run new task.
+- Go to File and choose Run new task.

 - Enter explorer and click OK.

-You can also resolve this issue by logging out of Windows 11 and logging back in.
-Keep in mind that this is only a temporary solution, and you may have to repeat the process each time the problem occurs.
+You can also resolve this issue by logging out of Windows 11 and back in.
+However, remember that this is only a temporary solution, and you may have to repeat the process each time the problem occurs.